codegram/markdownizer/Readme.md

       Markdown is awesome!
       ## Some H2 title...

+      {% code ruby %}
       {% caption 'This caption will become an h5 and also a property of the enclosing div' %}
-      {% code ruby %}
+      {% highlight [1,2,3] %}  <- this will highlight lines 1, 2 and 3 (it accepts a Range as well)

         # All this code will be highlighted properly! :)
         def my_method(*my_args)